wilsonliaows/docs/on-prem/profile.md

 ActiveMQ broker cannot be embedded into the agent.
 Using any `vm://` broker connections is not supported.

 ## Apache Kafka connection profile
-Kafka connection profiles are located in the `kafka` section of `<INSTALL_HOME>/conf/config.yml`.
+Kafka connection profiles must be defined in the `kafka` section.
 You need the following configuration properties when connecting to Kafka:
 ```YAML
 kafka:
   MyKafkaProfile: